DQL¶

 M::memory:(min(usage_percent)) [24h::1h] BY host SORDER BY min(usage_percent) ASC SLIMIT 5

-// Sort by latest CPU usage, find the highest load hosts
+// Sort by latest CPU usage, find hosts with the highest current load

 M::cpu:(usage) [1h::10m] BY host SORDER BY last(usage) DESC SLIMIT 10